aau-claaudia/hpc/docs/ucloud/guides/application-guides/ChatUI/index.md

 ---

 ### 6. Download and manage models
-Go to **Settings** > **Models** to download models.
+Go to **Adminstrationpanel > Settings** > **Models** to download models.
 If you’re unsure of the model name, use the provided link to explore available options.
 For example, type "llama3" or "mistral:7b" and click the download button.
 ![Download a model](/assets/img/UCloud/ChatUI download models1.png){.standard_image_width}
 ![Download a model step2](/assets/img/UCloud/ChatUI download models2.png){width=250}